Skip to content

 Standard contact forms are rebuilt using a Next.js API route (a serverless function).
 They work exactly as before.

-For more complex integrations - CRM connections, booking systems, e-commerce - we scope these individually.
-Most common integrations (HubSpot, Mailchimp, Calendly embeds) are straightforward.
+More complex integrations, CRM connections, booking systems, and e-commerce are scoped individually.
+Most common integrations (HubSpot, Mailchimp, Calendly embeds) are routine.

 WooCommerce migrations are handled case-by-case and are priced separately due to complexity.